Experimental entanglement of temporal order: Entangled quantum-switch

-To understand a single quantum SWITCH, first imagine two parties, Alice and Bob, who are in two \textit{closed laboratories}; \textit{i.e.}, their only interaction with the outside environment is through an input and output system.
-They each perform a fixed operation on the same qubit (the `target' qubit).
-The target qubit can be first sent to Alice and then Bob, or vice versa.
-In a quantum SWITCH, one controls the order of the operations on the target qubit with the state of a second, a `control', qubit.
-For example, if the control qubit is in the state $\ket{0}^C$, the target qubit is sent first to Alice and then to Bob, and vice versa if the control qubit is in the state $\ket{1}^C$.
-When the control qubit is prepared in the state $\bigl({\ket{0}^C+\ket{1}^C}\bigr) /\ \sqrt{2}$, the resulting process has been shown to be causally non-separable within quantum mechanics \cite{NewJournPhys.17.102001,Rubinoe1602589, PhysRevA.88.022318, PhysRevA.86.040301}.
+To understand a single quantum-switch, first imagine two parties, Alice and Bob, who are in two \textit{closed laboratories}, i.e., their only interaction with the external environment is through input and output systems.
+Suppose that each of the parties performs an operation on the same qubit (a ``target'' qubit), and that this qubit may be sent first to Alice and then to Bob, or vice versa.
+Now, in a quantum-switch, one governs the order of the operations on the target qubit according to the state of a second quantum system, a ``control'' qubit.
+If the control qubit is placed in a superposition, this establishes a quantum-superposition of the order of the two operations.
+For instance, if the control qubit is in the state $\ket{0}^c$, the target qubit is sent first to Alice and then to Bob, and vice versa if the control qubit is in the state $\ket{1}^c$.
+When the control qubit is prepared in the state $\bigl({\ket{0}^c+\ket{1}^c}\bigr) /\ \sqrt{2}$, the resulting process has been shown to be causally non-separable within quantum mechanics~\cite{PhysRevA.88.022318, NewJournPhys.17.102001, PhysRevA.86.040301, Rubinoe1602589}.

-Now consider two quantum SWITCHes (S1 and S2), each containing an Alice and a Bob.
-S1 and S2 are prepared in a state where their control qubits are entangled, but their target qubits are in a product state (see Fig. \ref{img:scheme_experiment}):
+Next, consider two quantum-switches (S1 and S2), each containing an Alice and a Bob.
+S1 and S2 are prepared in a state where their control qubits are entangled, but their target qubits are in a product state (see Fig.~\ref{img:scheme_experiment}):

-The superscripts $C$ and $T$ refer to the control and target qubits within one SWITCH, respectively, while the subscripts $1$ and $2$ refer to SWITCH S1 and S2.
-Since we will attempt to observe a Bell violation with the target qubits, which are in a separable state, this initial condition satisfies assumption \textbf{2.} in quantum theory.
+The superscripts $c$ and $t$ refer to the control and target qubits within one quantum-switch, respectively, while the subscripts $1$ and $2$ refer to quantum-switch S1 and S2.
+Since we will attempt to observe a Bell violation with the target qubits, which are in a separable state, this initial condition satisfies assumption I in quantum theory.